 Addressing the craving triggers

 With a sustained effort of doing something else in place of going out for your smoke break, that point at which you no longer have unbearable cravings can be arrived at within a very reasonable period of time.
 Try to address the actual triggers by taking note of those exact moments when the inclination to go out and have a smoke hit.
 If you can deal with those triggers differently, or eliminate them altogether, you’ll be well on your way to kicking the habit.
+If you’re really struggling to halt the cravings, allow your body some temporary reprieve.
+Instead of going out to smoke a cigarette, go out to vape or make your own cigarette using rolling papers and a joint filter.
+Vapes and homemade cigarettes, whilst not perfect, are much healthier for you than standard cigarettes, and you can satisfy your urge to go for a smoking break which is often just as addictive as nicotine can be.

 Replacing the habit